 In 2001, Gina founded INSPIRITAS Corporation, a consulting and training firm advancing the practice of leadership, with her husband, Alan Price.
 Working with a broad range of industries, her clients included Credit Suisse, EMC, Miller Brewing, Harvard University, American Student Assistance and Stamford Hospital.
 Prior to INSPIRITAS, Gina acquired 15 years of experience in sales, marketing and training at high-tech and emerging growth companies.
 She served as director of marketing for Computer Sciences Corporation (CSC) where she managed product marketing for the e-Business group.
 She was also a product-marketing manager at Vicorp Interactive Systems.
 Gina started her career as a sales professional at IBM in Waltham, MA where she received numerous excellence awards.

 Gina holds an MBA from Harvard Business School and a BSBA from Georgetown University.
-She currently lives on the campus of Earlham College where her husband is president.
+She currently lives in Cambridge, MA with her husband and sons.

 Jennifer Cohen is a leadership and organizational coach and consultant with over 25 years in the field, during which time she has coached hundreds of individuals and groups.
 She specializes in developing leaders to excel in a context of uncertainty and quick-shifting terrain.
 Her coaching and training is distinguished by her applied studies in communication theories, including quantum physics, ontology, neuroscience, somatics and systems thinking.